 Like all climbing peaks in Nepal, we start out with a multiple-day journey through picturesque landscapes.
 In this case, we move through the Langtang Valley.
 Our trail passes small villages next to terraced hillsides, following the Langtang River along the way.
 We are put at ease by the flowing river, lush forests, and the chirping of birds.

-The following day, establish Yala Peak base camp at 4800 meters and set up our tent campsite.
+The following day, established Yala Peak base camp at 4800 meters and set up our tent campsite.
 If the weather is right, early the next morning we make our ascent.
 A sweeping view of the entire Langtang range (and more) at the top takes our breath away.
 Take some photographs and enjoy the moment.
 From here, we head back down along the same trail until we reach Syabrubesi.
-We celebrate our successful Yala Peak Climbing with a tasty Nepali style dinner in Kathmandu.
+We celebrate our successful Yala Peak Climbing with a tasty Nepali-style dinner in Kathmandu.

 Climbing is most possible during Spring (March to May) and Autumn (September to November).
 Yala Peak Climbing requires fitness and acclimatization to avoid acute mountain sickness.
 Breeze Adventure arranges the climb with complete management.
 Please, feel free to contact us for more detailed information.